-- VAWA prohibits the denial of housing or rental assistance strictly based on the fact that the applicant is/has been a victim of domestic violence, dating violence, sexual assault, or stalking. - VAWA continues to bar eviction and lease termination due to a tenant's status as a survivor and requires landlords to maintain survivor-tenant confidentiality.
+- VAWA prohibits the denial of housing or rental assistance strictly since the applicant is/has been a victim of domestic violence, dating violence, sexual assault, or stalking. - VAWA continues to bar eviction and lease termination due to a tenant's status as a survivor and requires landlords to maintain survivor-tenant confidentiality.